Greg Selinger

-Gregory Francis Selinger OM (born February 16, 1951) is a Canadian former politician who served as the 21st premier of Manitoba from 2009 until 2016, leading an NDP government.
+Gregory Francis Selinger OM (born February 16, 1951) is a former Canadian politician who served as the 21st premier of Manitoba from 2009 until 2016, leading an NDP government.
 From 1999 to 2009 he was the Minister of Finance in the government of his immediate predecessor, Gary Doer.
 Selinger was the member of the Legislative Assembly of Manitoba for St. Boniface from 1999 until his resignation in early 2018.
 His party was defeated by Brian Pallister and the Progressive Conservatives in the 2016 Manitoba general election.

 Early life and education

 Selinger was born in Regina, Saskatchewan, the son of Margaret Eva (Crawford) and Nicodemus Selinger.
 He came to Manitoba from Saskatchewan as a child with his single mother, who ran a small clothing store in Winnipeg.

 Selinger received a Bachelor of Social Work from the University of Manitoba, a Master of Public Administration from Queen's University, and a PhD from the London School of Economics.

 Before entering politics, he worked as an associate professor in the Faculty of Social Work at the University of Manitoba, and sat on the boards of the St. Boniface Hospital, the St. Boniface Museum, the Community Income Tax Service Boards, and as president of the Old St. Boniface Residents Association.